fmabap/xmind8-to-mermaid/README.md

 # XMind 8 to Mermaid flowchart

-This command line based program converts XMind 8 files to a Mermaid flowchart.
+This command line based program converts a XMind 8 file to a Mermaid flowchart.

 It takes only the text of the shapes for the conversion.